QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Three model types are available.
 The model `ideally_stratified` assumes two adiabatically separated temperature layers, the upper one with `high_temperature` and the lower one with `low_temperature`.
-Here, possible losses are only energy losses affecting the amount of energy in the hot layer without reducing it's temperature.
+Here, possible losses are only energy losses affecting the amount of energy in the hot layer without reducing its temperature.
 Note that no gains into the cold layer are included in the model.

 The `ideally_mixed` model assumes a perfectly mixed storage, meaning the whole storage always has the same temperature between `high_temperature` and `low_temperature`.
 Here, losses result in a decrease of temperature of the storage medium.
-Note that the storage has it's high temperature only at a load of 100% and that connected components may not accept temperatures at a lower temperature.
+Note that the storage has its high temperature only at a load of 100% and that connected components may not accept temperatures at a lower temperature.

 The `balanced`model is a combination of the latter two models.
-Here, a switchpoint is defined as the percentage of the load of the storage where the model switches from ideally stratified to ideally mixed.
+Here, a `switch_point` is defined as the fraction of the load of the storage where the model switches from ideally stratified to ideally mixed.

 Independent of the model, the input temperature is always required at `high_temperature`.